+Section 2.
 Items You Cannot Bring to the PSAT 8/9

-- You may NOT bring the following items to the PSAT 8/9: - Electronic equipment including phones, smartwatches, fitness trackers, wearable technology, cameras, recording or listening devices, or any other type of electronic or communication device (other than your testing device and any technology that you have as a testing accommodation), - All stylus pens, Apple pens, smart pens, iPad pencils, and other electronic writing instruments, - Books, reference guides, notes, compasses, protractors, dictionaries, highlighters, or colored pencils, - Papers of any kind, except for scratch paper provided by proctors and collected at the end of the test, - Watches that beep, make a noise, or have an alarm, - Calculators that do not meet College Board requirements, - Detachable privacy screens, - Reference guides, keyboard maps, or other typing instructions, - Ear plugs, - Headphones, and - Weapons or firearms.
+- You may NOT bring the following items to the PSAT 8/9: - Electronic equipment including phones, smartwatches, fitness trackers, wearable technology, cameras, recording or listening devices, or any other type of electronic or communication device (other than your testing device and any technology where you have an approved testing accommodation), - All stylus pens, Apple pens, smart pens, iPad pencils, and other electronic writing instruments. - Books, reference guides, notes, compasses, protractors, dictionaries, highlighters, or colored pencils, - Papers of any kind (scratch paper will be provided by proctors and collected at the end of the test), - Watches that beep, make a noise, or have an alarm, - Calculators that do not meet the College Board requirements located at satsuite.collegeboard.org/psat-8-9/taking-the-test/ what-to-bring-leave/calculator-policy, - Detachable privacy screens, - Reference guides, keyboard maps, or other typing instructions, - Ear plugs, - Headphones, - Weapons or firearms.